saraebbers/NC-Vineyards-API/CONTRIBUTING.md

 # CONTRIBUTING

-## To Contribute to the Project:

-- Follow the setup instructions located in the [GETTING_STARTED](https://github.com/Cody-Price/BYOB/blob/master/GETTING_STARTED.md) guide, to get the app up and running locally on your machine.
+We welcome all contributions to our BYOB project.
+There are two issue streams we go by, feel free to use either:

 - Our list of Issues on GitHub Issues: (https://github.com/Cody-Price/BYOB/issues) Please use these issues to direct the contributions you desire to make.

-  ### OR

-- You may utilize the Waffle.io board if it is more to your liking.
+- OR You may utilize the Waffle.io board if it is more to your liking.
 [![Waffle.io - Issues in progress](https://badge.waffle.io/Cody-Price/BYOB.png?label=in%20progress&title=In%20Progress)](http://waffle.io/Cody-Price/BYOB)

+## Setup
+- Follow the setup instructions located in the [GETTING_STARTED](https://github.com/Cody-Price/BYOB/blob/master/GETTING_STARTED.md) guide, to get the app up and running locally on your machine.

+(This guide assumes that the git remote name of the main repo is `upstream` and that your fork is named `origin`)

 - To send a Pull Request via GitHub:
-    - Checkout a new branch
+    - Checkout a new branch on your local machine (based on `upstream/master`)
+    - Utilize rebase work flow (for Rebase workflow questions please reference at: `https://git-scm.com/docs/git-rebase`)
-    - Push up changes to your forked repo
+    - Push up changes to your forked repo branch and make necessary PR into forked repo's master
     - Request the Pull Request to the original repo following the PR template
-    - Include a brief commit message details the changes you have made, including a note ensuring that tests and linter were passing prior to the pull.
-(If you have a failing lint issue please include a screen shot of both the issue and code you wrote)
+    - Include a brief commit message that details the changes you have made, including a note ensuring that tests and linter were passing prior to the pull.
+(If you have a failing lint issue please include a screen shot of both the issue and code in question)
-    - Before submitting, Rebase your work on the current master branch (for Rebase workflow questions please reference at: `https://git-scm.com/docs/git-rebase`

 ## Ensure your code is Tested prior to making a PR
 Tests, are run using Mocha, Chai and ChaiHttp.
 To run the test suite, first prepare the test database: